 Thanks to the 1990s, a lot of Russia now is like this elderly woman.
 Democracy, fair elections, oblique prospects are the same as an electric bulb.
 They mean nothing.

 Another problem that I’ve been studying since 2010 involves the law of attraction.
 I sometimes hear and read the British people stating that they are “ashamed to be British”.
 When it comes to cleaning the cities after the yob riots, I bet Tories and Labour go out together.
-There will be always be people who are unhappy with just about anything, but overall, in spite of political differences and occasional comments like the one I quoted, the predominant feeling is pride or at the very least pleasure to be living in a country that gave the world Shakespeare and Beatles (to name but a very famous few).
+There will always be people who are unhappy with just about anything.
+Yet overall, in spite of political differences and occasional comments like the one above, the predominant British feeling is the pride or at the very least a pleasure to be living in a country that gave the world Shakespeare and The Beatles (to name but a very famous few).

-When I look at Russia, I see no such pleasure.
+When I look at Russia, I see little of such pleasure.
 Neither victory in the Second World War, nor even Pushkin is any longer enough to make someone proud to be Russian.
-“This is Russia” pronounced in a variety of tones – sarcastic, helpless, dismissive, negative – underpins much of the talk.
+“This is Russia” (pronounced in a variety of tones – sarcastic, helpless, dismissive, negative) underpins much of the public talk.
 Someone dropped garbage in the street? – “This is Russia“.
 Corruption? – “This is Russia“.
 Stupid pop music? – “This is Russia“.

 In the 19th c.
 Russia was often compared to Israel as a God-chosen country that has to endure all sorts of hardships before it regains the Holy Land.
 Russian people were said to have the same happy but hapless fate, as Jewish people.
 And when you hear this cacophony of “This is Russia“, you cannot help but think that, yes, you no longer need to go to Israel.
 If you want to feel like an eternally despised Wandering Jew, just go to Russia, or better, get to be born here.

-If we contemplate for a moment that we attract whatever we focus on, is there any wonder then that Russia is to this day in a somewhat pitiful state and condition because its own people do not believe that their country is worthy of something good?
+If we contemplate for a moment that we attract whatever we focus on, is there any wonder then that Russia remain to this day in a somewhat pitiful state because its own people do not believe that their country is worthy of something good?
 And while even the most mentally free want to do as they please, when something does not go to plan they still blame it on the powers-that-be.
-This means that they are incapable of taking responsibility and keen to find excuses – a typical servant mentality.
+This means that they are incapable of taking responsibility and keen to find excuses – a typical servile mentality.

 That evening loud laughter and bursts of singing came from the farmhouse.
 And suddenly, at the sound of the mingled voices, the animals were stricken with curiosity… At the gate they paused, half frightened to go on but Clover led the way in.
 They tiptoed up to the house, and such animals as were tall enough peered in at the dining-room window… No one noticed the wondering faces of the animals that gazed in at the window…